Shimizu-Technology/dentist-appointment-frontend/README.md

 - **npm** (or **yarn**)
 - **Vite** build tool (automatically used when you run the scripts)

-_(Also recommended to run the [ISA Dental Backend](https://github.com/your-organization/dentist-appointment-backend) API for real data.
-If you don’t have the API running, you can use the mock data approach that’s included.)_

 ---

 ## Installation and Setup